We Need to Fight for Ourselves’

 The Power of Small

 Lewis was one of three panelists who spoke to conference attendees about challenges small businesses face trying to compete in Connecticut, nationally, and globally—often against much larger companies with deeper pockets.
+Being a small business allows us to be really flexible.

 “Obviously big businesses have a lot of money,” said panelist Cindi Bigelow, president and CEO of Fairfield-based Bigelow Tea.